 Cover:

-As mentioned earlier, Ecosa has two covers on their mattress.
+As mentioned earlier, Ecosa has two covers on its mattress.
 Ecosa might be the only brand I’ve researched (both here at home and internationally) that has this.

 - Removable outer cover made of breathable stretch knit